Data-driven nonlinear output regulation via data-enforced incremental passivity: Incremental passivation via state- feedback

-\begin{remark}[Passivation of uncertain systems] In the case where the system matrices in \eqref{system:NL} are not explicitly known and contain uncertain parameters, the conditions characterizing incremental passivity need to be modified to compensate for the uncertainties.
+\begin{remark}[Passivation of uncertain systems] In the case where the system matrices in \eqref{system:NL} contain uncertain parameters, the conditions characterizing incremental passivity need to compensate for the uncertainties.
 If the bounds of the uncertainties are available, one can derive a robust version of \eqref{condition:IPZxA} to hold for all uncertainties within the known bound, but the same is difficult for \eqref{condition:IPZxBC}.
-We note that passivation of uncertain systems have been addressed in work such as \cite{seron1994adaptivePassivation,jiang1996passification,peaucelle2008passificationRobust} using adaptive control techniques and \cite{xie1998passivityUncertain} via integral quadratic constraints (IQCs). \end{remark}
+We note that passivation of uncertain systems have been addressed in work such as \cite{seron1994adaptivePassivation,jiang1996passification,peaucelle2008passificationRobust} using adaptive control techniques and \cite{xie1998passivityUncertain} via integral quadratic constraints (IQCs). {Applying techniques such as passivity indices may also reduce the fragility caused by \eqref{condition:IPZxBC} for robust passivation of uncertain systems.} \end{remark}